hjoddi/REI201G-Mathematics-and-Scientific-Computing/README.md

 A sample of projects for class REI201G.

-The class revolves around working with data using python.
+The class revolved around working with data using Python.

 Instructor: Kristján Jónasson